-Any money purchase pension scheme, be it a private or company scheme, will deliver a final pension fund value dependant on the following key factors:
+Any money purchase pension scheme, be it a private or company scheme, will deliver a final pension fund value dependent on the following key factors:

-- The amount of contributions that you make.
+- The number of contributions that you make.

 - The length of time your contributions are invested.

 Up until the point, you left an employer and your pension was “frozen” you controlled the first two, but the last two points were outside your immediate control.

 So how do you recognise an underperforming pension?
 Of course, there are a wide number of factors to consider and individual circumstances vary widely but if a frozen pension plan is currently failing to achieve 5% growth per year then further investigation may be appropriate.

 What are appropriate levels of charges?
 These can vary widely but if they are higher than 1.9% of the fund value per year then further investigation may be necessary.
 If they are higher than 2.75% then the impact on your frozen pension plan at retirement will be significant.

 It is important to take a view over at least 2 – 3 years.
 Has a fund failed to perform consistently or are there perhaps valid reasons for a poor growth in one year compared to others?
 Is there a reason for higher than expected charges and can this be justified?
 Of course, this analysis assumes you have the latest statement to hand.
 If not you may ask your Financial Adviser to locate and review your paid up (Frozen) pension plans.
 Alternatively, you can find details of pension scheme administrators at “>https://www.gov.uk/find>-lost-pension> or >https://www.find>mylostpension.com/.